 I’m not a scientist or a researcher, so I don’t know for sure if “Chess = Smart Kid.”

-I am an experienced chess teacher, having taught thousands of students since 2003 in New York City.
+I am a very experienced chess coach, having taught thousands of students since 2003 in New York City.
 I have worked with students in public, private, and charter schools, and have given countless lessons in homes.

 My conclusion is this: chess can develop a child’s abilities in several areas important for success in school and in life.

 Concentration and Focus: I have consistently noticed that after 3-4 weeks of chess, students can sit still longer and stay on task better than before.
 This applies even to Pre-K students.

 Etiquette: Chess is steeped in etiquette.
 We shake hands before and after each game — this is a promise to our opponent that we will play fairly and respect the result of the contest.
 There are also written and unwritten rules about conduct during a game.

 Memory: Considering multiple moves on each turn and remembering the evaluation of each, before making the final selection, is good mental exercise.
 This doesn’t even mention learning openings or recognizing patterns.

 Patience: Tournament games can last at least an hour.
 It is normal for an experienced player to spend three to seven hours on a single contest.